YPCloudInc/Clouder/README.md

 Clouder is a worldwide community bringing you on the journey of learning & creating through low codes.

-This is the Clouder Introduction

 # Workspace Setup

-Here's what you should do to get started.
-Let's begin from setting up your working space:
+Here's what we should do to get started.
+Let's begin from setting up our working space:

 ### [Setting Up (Telegram, YP Account, GitLab)](md/Setting%20Up.md)